-The study will examine the application of the Working Families Success Model (WFSN) to improve the financial literacy of participants at six Virginia Workforce Centers across the state.
-The WFSN, an integrated bundled service delivery model, aims to reduce poverty and increase postsecondary attainment.
+The study will examine the application of the Working Families Success Model (WFSN) to improve the financial literacy of participants at eight Virginia Workforce Centers across the state.
+The WFSN, an integrated bundled service delivery model, aims to reduce poverty and increase post-secondary attainment.
 It helps families build self-sufficiency, stabilize finances and move ahead.
 As part of the VFSN, participants may receive the following services:

-The study will run from October 2014 – September 2019, with a three year performance cycle.
-A total of 3,600 participants will take part in the study (1,800 are expected to be randomly assigned to the program).
+The study will run from October 2014 – September 2019, with a five year performance cycle.
+A total of 3,600 participants will take part in the study (1,800 are expected to be assigned to the program).

 The Virginia Community College System (VCCS) Workforce Development Services administers a variety of grants in partnership with other workforce system partners to help enhance Virginia’s workforce and provide assistance to workers.

 On June 26, 2013, VCCS was awarded Workforce Investment Act, National Emergency Grant funds in the amount of $1,249,991 by the U.S. Department of Labor, Employment and Training Administration to address the state’s need to expand the use of training to meet the needs of dislocated workers, especially the long-term unemployed (for a period of 27 consecutive weeks or more).
 A priority of services to veterans applies to opportunities for training with this grant award.

 On-the-Job Training with private-for-profit employers as well as expansion of the On Ramp Program (with referral to training with a community college) are two training activities allowed as part of the grant.